On 29 March 2017, the UK government formally notified the European Union of its intention to withdraw from the EU.

 Around 2,200 German enterprises employing approx. 412,000 people are doing business in the United Kingdom.
 German investors in the United Kingdom include Siemens, Bosch, BMW, VW, RWE, E.ON, Deutsche Telekom, Deutsche Post, Linde and Heidelberg Zement.
 In 2016, German direct and indirect investment in the United Kingdom totalled €118 billion.

-More than 1,400 UK firms employing a total of around 267,000 members of staff operate in Germany.
+In the same year, more than 1,400 UK firms employing a total of around 267,000 members of staff operated in Germany (source: Bundesbank).
 In 2016, UK direct and indirect investment in Germany totalled €42.4 billion, focussing on the manufacturing industry, the chemical sector and the oil industry (including BP, Shell, GKN, Rolls Royce).

 Possible impact of the withdrawal on the German and European economies

 Brexit will have economic repercussions for the EU Member States and especially for the United Kingdom.
-The extent of this impact will much depend on future contractual relations between the EU and the UK.
+The extent of this impact will much depend on what the future relationship between the EU and the UK looks like.

 A study by the ifo Institute commissioned by the Federal Ministry for Economic Affairs and Energy contains an initial assessment of the economic impact on the German and European economies.
 Even in the most unfavourable

 scenario, the impact of Brexit on the EU economy, and the German economy in particular, ought to be manageable in the long term.
 That said, there may well be some sectors that are hit harder by these developments.
 You can find the study (in German) .